For the love of Kensington (Toronto Life, July 2, 2014)

 Makom and Shoresh published

 In 2010 Makom and Shoresh co-presented the Jewish Urban Homesteading Workshop Series.
-Our July 2010 session, Jam Making and Canning 101, was attended by author Sarah B. Hood as research for her book We Sure Can!
+The July 2010 session, Jam Making and Canning 101, was attended by author Sarah B. Hood as research for her book We Sure Can!
 (Artisanal Pulp Press, 2011) The book has recently been published and a photo of that workshop appears on page 27 along with mention of the workshop series and an interview with Risa Alyson Cooper (nee Strauss), Director of Shoresh.
-We Sure Can is now available widely at bookstores, via Amazon and through the publisher.

 Labour Day: A Jewish Holiday